Photonico/About/Think/About Physics.md

 * Condensed Matter Physics is the field of physics that deals with the macroscopic and microscopic physical properties of matter.
     &emsp; &emsp; &emsp; &emsp; - Steven H. Simon

+* We understand very well the microscopic theory of a system, but then we discover that macroscopic properties emerge from the system that we did not expect.
+    &emsp; &emsp; &emsp; &emsp; - Steven H. Simon

 ## Mathematical Physics and Mathematics

 * It is said that mathematics is the language of Nature.
 If so, then physics is its poetry.